ZhiGroup/Syllable-PBWT/README.md

 `-q sample_data/sample_query.vcf -l 255`

-and then you will be told the file location of the match results.
+and then you will be told the file location of your match results.